Be a Volunteer Deputy Registrar

 Three ways for you to become a Volunteer Deputy Registrar in a Bexar County

-Currently, the Bexar County Elections Office offers VDR training by Zoom.
-To see the 2021 training schedule and register for Zoom training, click here.
+The Bexar County Elections Office offers VDR training by online and in person.
+To see the 2022 training schedule and register for training, click here.

 A county may allow you to become a VDR by taking an online test.